Donald R. Hickey: Career

 In his definitive work, War of 1812, the Forgotten Conflict, Hickey challenges the contemporary consensus for the necessity of the war.
 His focus is on maritime issues rather than westward expansion in the north west theater.
 In scholarly reviews of this work, Hickey is said to be sympathetic to the Federalists who opposed the war, while he tends to fault President James Madison, questions his ability to lead, and harbors a measure of hostility towards the Republicans for promoting a war he feels was not necessary at that time.

-In 2022 on the History Hit America podcast he incorrectly claimed that the Battle of Trafalgar was fought in 1804.

 Honors and awards

 Hickey has earned various awards for his historical scholarship efforts.